 1. TDS Deductions:

 Verify that all TDS deducted by your employer, banks, and other entities matches your records.
 Check deductor names, TAN numbers, amounts, and dates of deduction.
+If you want to see all your TDS deductions in one place without logging into the portal, the TaxFetch TDS Fetch tool pulls this data automatically.

 2. Advance Tax and Self-Assessment Tax: